Before You Begin

 Click Bindings, and then click Add.

-For certificate, select the one that has the same name as the server (this is the certificate that you just imported).
+For certificate, select the certificate that has the same name as the server.
+(This is the certificate that you just imported.)

 Remove the HTTP binding.